klee016/GeoMetaTool/README.md

 ### Metadata extraction
 GeoMetaTool simplifies the process of extracting essential metadata from various types of geospatial data.
 It allows you to effortlessly access key information about spatial datasets, including details such as coordinate reference systems, temporal extents, data sources, and more.
 With this feature, you can save time and avoid the hassle of manually retrieving metadata from your geospatial assets.
 Specifically, it extract geospatial metadata in ISO 19115-3 format embedding ISO 19110 as the contentInfo element.

-(currently under development...)
-It supports the following geospatial data
+The package is currently under development to support the following geospatial data
 * Vector: shp, kml, mif, gml, dxf, geojson
 * Raster: tif, tiff
 * Collection: gdb, gpkg